axolotl-chat/axolotl/README.md

 * Check out this git `go get -d github.com/nanu-c/axolotl`
 * `cd $(go env GOPATH)/src/github.com/nanu-c/axolotl`
 * get go dependencies `go mod download`
-* install axolotl-web dependencies: `cd axolotl-web&&npm install`
+* install axolotl-web dependencies: `cd axolotl-web && npm install`

 When setting up for the first time and maybe occasionally later you need to update the browser list with your installed browsers.
 Change into the axolotl-web subfolder and run the following command: